We are now welcoming participants from Northern Ireland.

 For more information on the NICBD please click here.

 Professor Cherie ArmorChérie is the Northern Ireland Principal Investigator.
-She is the Associate Dean of Research & Impact in the Faculty of Life & Health Sciences at Ulster University.
-Cherie is also the Director of Ulster Universities Institute of Mental Health Sciences and the President of the UK Psychological Trauma Society.
+She is the Director of the Stress Trauma and Related Conditions (STARC) Research Lab at Queens University Belfast.
+Cherie is also the President of the UK Psychological Trauma Society.
 Cherie’s primary research interests are in trauma and mental health, with a focus on diagnostic nosology, predictors of risk and resilience, and long-term trajectories of mental health outcomes.

 Professor Victor GaultVictor is Professor of Experimental Medicine and Head of School of Biomedical Sciences at Ulster University.
 His primary research interests focus on the function of brain-gut peptides in the pathophysiology and treatment of diabetes and related complications.
 Victor’s research spans basic research through to preclinical testing and his research has highlighted beneficial effects of bioengineered gut-brain peptides to improve cognitive performance in models of diabetes and obesity.